iAdramelk/blog/content/blog/2020-02-04-gsoc-ideas.md

 ---
-title: Join DVC for Google Summer of Code
+title: Join DVC for Google Summer of Code 2020
 date: 2020-02-04
 description: |
-  A call for student applications for Google Summer of Code.
+  A call for student applications for Google Summer of Code 2020.
 descriptionLong: |
-  DVC is looking for students to take part in Google Summer of Code.
+  DVC is looking for students to take part in Google Summer of Code 2020.
 picture: ../../static/uploads/images/2020-02-04/Summer_of_Code_small.png
 pictureComment:
 author: ../authors/elle_obrien.md